jotyy/react-enterprise-boilerplate/README.md

 React template inspired by [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise)

+## 🙋‍♂️ Why build this boilerplate?

+When we developing an admin dashboard, Next.js is usually not needed.
+So I built this boilerplate based on [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise).

 ## 🚀 Features

 - 💅 **[Tailwind CSS](https://tailwindcss.com/)** - A utility-first CSS framework for rapid UI development